 Marlene splits her time between the East End of Long Island and Boston.
-For the last six years, Marlene has owned and operated Markard Music, a private music studio that offers early childhood music classes, summer music camps, and private piano lessons to students of all ages, levels, and abilities on the East End.
-She has served on the faculty of the East End Arts School, Southampton Cultural Center, and Children’s Museum of the East End.
-In Boston, Marlene serves as the Director of the Beethoven Ensemble of the Josiah Quincy Orchestra Program, recognized by the National Association of Music Merchants (NAMM) as one of the top 98 music programs nationwide.
-She is also a member of the teaching staff at the BIAESN, where she teaches general music and piano to students with a wide range of exceptionalities.
+Since 2014, Marlene has owned and operated Markard Music, a private music studio that offers early childhood music classes, summer music camps, and private piano lessons to students of all ages, levels, and abilities on the East End.
+She previously served on the faculties of the East End Arts School, Southampton Cultural Center, and Children’s Museum of the East End.

-Marlene has presented her work at various arts education conferences, including the ABLE Assembly at the BIAESN.
+Marlene has presented her work at various arts education conferences, including the ABLE Assembly at the BIAAE, the Massachusetts Music Educators Association, and the Massachusetts Department of Secondary and Elementary Education.
 Marlene actively provides professional development workshops and seminars for educators.
-Her professional development practice, IncludED, focuses on teaching other educators and homeschooling parents to use adaptive teaching strategies and methods in their lesson plans and classrooms.
-Her concentrations are the use of differentiated instruction and Universal Design for Learning (UDL) principles.
-In 2019, Marlene taught the gifted education class in Boston Conservatory at Berklee College of Music's Music Education and Autism graduate program.
+Her concentrations are differentiated instruction, Universal Design for Learning, SEL-informed music education, and gifted and twice-exceptional students.
+Since 2019, Marlene has also taught the gifted education class in Boston Conservatory at Berklee College of Music's Music Education and Autism graduate program.

-Director, Beethoven Ensemble, Josiah Quincy Orchestra Program, Boston, MA
+Director, Beethoven Ensemble, Boston Music Project, Boston, MA

 Piano Instructor, Westwood Prodigy Program, Westwood, MA